 When to Contact a Medical Professional

-Contact your doctor if symptoms of vascular dementia occur.
+Contact your provider if symptoms of vascular dementia occur.
 Go to the emergency room or call 911 or the local emergency number if there is a sudden change in mental status, sensation, or movement.
 These are emergency symptoms of stroke.

 Control conditions that increase the risk of hardening of the arteries (atherosclerosis) by: